vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 of a newspaper to purchase books on explosives whea the Government was contemplating legislation on the subject. *' A book is not a bomb, much less the name ot It."
-The Post-card, however, received undue promi- nence and it was put in, as one of the Exhibits by the Prosecution.
+The Post-card, however, received undue promi###nence and it was put in, as one of the Exhibits by the Prosecution.
 To explain the Post-Card, Mr. Tilak had to put a bundle of sundry papers, by which he lost his right of reply.
-Finding that this right, so precious- to an accused, especially in a trial by Jury, was thus taken away, Mr. Tilak put in 71 cutting from different papers, to show how his own articles formed part of a political controversy.
+Finding that this right, so precious###to an accused, especially in a trial by Jury, was thus taken away, Mr. Tilak put in 71 cutting from different papers, to show how his own articles formed part of a political controversy.

-In his written Statement, Mr. Tilak accepted full res- ponsibility for the incriminating articles, gave his own English renderings for some of the Marathi words oc- curring in the articles, quoted his views on Political Reform from his statement before the Decentralization Commission and concluded by saying that the Charge- Articles formed part of a controversy, in which he had endeavoured to maintain and defend those views.
+In his written Statement, Mr. Tilak accepted full res###ponsibility for the incriminating articles, gave his own English renderings for some of the Marathi words oc###curring in the articles, quoted his views on Political Reform from his statement before the Decentralization Commission and concluded by saying that the Charge###Articles formed part of a controversy, in which he had endeavoured to maintain and defend those views.
 He also successfully explained the post-card.
-He commen- ced his speech on "Wednesday, July 15th, at about 4 P.M. the speech occupied full 21 hours and 10 minutes, WTiile it was being delivered, * " The Judge, Jury an(i
+He commen###ced his speech on "Wednesday, July 15th, at about 4 P.M. the speech occupied full 21 hours and 10 minutes, WTiile it was being delivered, * " The Judge, Jury an(i